 Above all, Google and other search engines want to provide their readers with valuable content.
 When someone searches for something, Google wants that user to find their answer!
 Because of this, posts that seem lazy or spammy won’t rank well on the SERPs.

 This means posting the same content over and over in multiple places, hoping to get in front of more users, will hinder your SEO.
-The repetitive, duplicate content will confuse Google, because it won’t know which post is meant to be presented for the user.
+The repetitive, duplicate content will confuse Google because it won’t know which post is meant to be presented to the user.
 Additionally, search engines might read these posts as low quality, and not prioritize them at all on the SERPs.
 Make sure your content is all original and only posted in one location to benefit your SEO!

 When you get this credibility and loyalty, followers are more likely to share your content and fellow bloggers are more likely to backlink to your valuable information.
 This will boost your domain authority score, which will help you become more search engine optimized.